Awedtan/LaserTag/README.md

 ### Sometimes starting a new game will give null exception errors?
-- Honestly its seems random and I don't really know what may be causing it nor how to trigger it reliably
+- Honestly it feels random and I don't really know what may be causing it nor how to trigger it reliably

+# Special instructions
+- Please run the game at 1920x1080 and with Windows display scaling set to 100%
+- Running any of the .java files should work fine, but just in case only run the body.java file
+- The program will open a pdf file every time you run it
+- There is no sound, so no speakers needed

+# Planned but not implemented features
+### Health bar
+- The number on top of your player model is representative of your health instead

+### Fancier graphics
+- We did give projectiles their own sprites, but everything else is all just rectangles

+### Pause menu
+- We didn't get around to doing this, pretty low priority

+### Save file of highscores
+- Also didn't get around to it

+### Sound effects
+- Didn't get to it

+### A button that would immediately start a new game without exiting to the menu first
+- Was much harder to make than we first thought

+# Implemented but not planned features
+### Multiple game modes
+- We knew that we wanted multiple game modes, just didn't actually come up with any at the time
+### The timer label
+### The score label